dhruvparmar91/cs454final/README.md

 # NodeJS Example
-A simple web application using hapi.js module
+A simple web application using hapi.js